 Maine Coon cats can be considered moderately high maintenance due to their grooming, extra large accommodations and social requirements.
 From my personal experience, these are the biggest demands when you own this breed.
-If you’re at home a big part of the day, have space in your home, and are able to spend time with your cat, and can commit to the regular combing and brushing then this is the absolute perfect cat.
+If you’re at home a big part of the day, this cat is perfect for you.
+It suits you if you have space in your home.
+It’s also ideal if you can spend time with your cat.

-The maintenance needs that come along with owning a Maine Coon are trivial compared to the benefits and happiness that you’ll receive from having one of your own.
+The maintenance needs that come with owning a Maine Coon are trivial.
+They are minor compared to the benefits and happiness you’ll get from having one of your own.

 Grooming Needs

-• Bathing: It’s not necessary to bathe your Maine Coon although some people choose to.
-If you’re kitty loves water and enjoys bath time, then by all means, a monthly bath might work out well.
+- Bathing: It’s not necessary to bathe your Maine Coon although some people choose to.
+If your Maine Coon loves water, then a monthly bath might work out well.
+They enjoy bath time.

 My Personal Thoughts About Grooming Maine Coon Cats: